 - connect the plants into an integrated communication & resource-swapping network that scientists not-so-jokingly refer to as the “wood wide web.”

-They start breaking down the tough lignin and cellulose that give trees their structure.
+Primary decomposers help initiate the decomposition of the tough lignin and cellulose that give trees their structure.
 As we’ve written about elsewhere, if these fungi had come along a little earlier in earth’s history, we wouldn’t have the abundance of “fossil fuels” that we enjoy today.

 Secondary decomposers are the fungi that break down organic matter on a forest floor (leaves, sticks, remnants of fallen trees, etc).

 Tertiary decomposers are the fungi that remain in the soil for years after the primary and secondary decomposers have done their work; they help to break down/recycle remaining soil organic matter so that those components can ultimately be used again as a food source for plants – and the cycle repeats.